Matroids, Delta-matroids and Embedded Graphs: Delta-matroids and ribbon graphs: geometric interplay

-It is easy to check that no twist of $S_1$, $S_2$, $S_3$ or $S_4$ is a matroid and that the uniform matroid $U_{2,4}$ is the only twist of $S_5$ that is a matroid.
-Note that this result implies Tutte's characterization of binary matroids~\cite{Tutte56} because $U_{2,4}$ is the unique excluded minor for the class of binary matroids.

-We now deduce Theorem~\ref{ribbonisbinary} from Theorem~\ref{binarychar}.
-Note that the proof of the latter result is independent of that of the former.
-Let $D$ be a ribbon-graphic delta-matroid.
-It is readily verified that $S_1, \ldots, S_5$ do not arise as the delta-matroids of any ribbon graph.
-Consequently $D$ has no twist of any delta-matroid in $\{S_1,\dots ,S_5\}$ as a minor.
-So Theorem~\ref{binarychar} implies that $D$ is binary.

-We close this section with a description of how to construct a binary representation of a ribbon-graphic delta-matroid.
-It is straightforward to write down a binary representation for the delta-matroid of a ribbon graph $G=(V,E)$ that has a single vertex.
-Let $A=(a_{e,f}:e,f\in E)$ be the binary matrix representing $D(G)$.
-Let $a_{e,e}$ be one if $e$ is non-orientable and let $a_{e,e}$ be zero otherwise.
-Let both $a_{e,f}$ and $a_{f,e}$ be one if $e$ and $f$ are interlaced; otherwise they are both zero.

-It is worth noting the following. \begin{remark} Not all binary delta-matroids are ribbon-graphic.
+\begin{remark} Not all binary delta-matroids are ribbon-graphic.
 The matroid $M(K_5)$ is a binary matroid and hence by Proposition~\ref{prop:binisbin} it is a binary delta-matroid.
 However, it is not ribbon-graphic.
 If $M(K_5)$ is isomorphic to $D(G)$ for some graph $G$, then by Corollary~\ref{c.4c}\eqref{c.4c.2}, $G$ must be planar, and then $D(G)$ and $M(G)$ are isomorphic.
 This is impossible because $M(K_5)$ is not isomorphic to the cycle matroid of any other graph, and $G$ is planar but $K_5$ is not. \end{remark}